Candidate entanglement invariants for two Dirac spinors: Candidate entanglement invariants

 We can construct Lorentz invariants of degree four that are P and CPT invariant in both Alice's and Bob's lab as $I_1^2,I_{2}^2$, $I_{2A}^2$ and $I_{2B}^2$.
 The invariants $I_{1}I_{2A}$ and $I_{2}I_{2B}$ are CPT invariant in both labs but only P invariant in Alice's lab, and $I_{1}I_{2B}$, $I_{2}I_{2A}$ are CPT invariant in both labs but only P invariant in Bob's lab.
 Finally, the invariants $I_{1}I_{2}$ and $I_{2A}I_{2B}$ are CPT invariant in both labs but not P invariant in either lab.

 A degree four Lorentz invariant can be obtained as

-It is P and CPT invariant in both labs, linearly independent of $I_1^2,I_{2}^2$, $I_{2A}^2$ and $I_{2B}^2$, and identically zero for product states.
+This Lorentz invariant is P and CPT invariant in both labs, linearly independent of $I_1^2,I_{2}^2$, $I_{2A}^2$ and $I_{2B}^2$, and identically zero for product states.
 It is also invariant under unitary evolution generated by arbitrary mass Dirac Hamiltonians in both labs, up to a U(1) phase.
 Moreover, it is invariant under any local SU(4) transformations by Alice and Bob, and even any local SL(4,$\mathbb{C}$) transformations $S_{A},S_{B}$ in Alice's or Bob's lab since $\det[S_{A}\Psi_{AB}S_{B}^{T}]=\det[S_{A}]\det[\Psi_{AB}]\det[S_{B}^{T}]=\det[\Psi_{AB}]$.
-Written out in terms of coefficients it is \begin{widetext}
+Written out in terms of coefficients it is